PacificBiosciences/pbpipeline-helloworld-resources/README.md

 All paths can be full or relative the `smrtlink-bundle-resources.json` file.
 Optional means the key must be provided but is null.

 [See Example](https://github.com/PacificBiosciences/pbpipeline-helloworld-resources/blob/master/smrtlink-bundle-resources.json)

+Note, `PB_CUSTOM_PIPELINE_PATH` is not directly supported at the commandline or in SMRT Link Analysis services.